PhEEP/pheep-me-blog/docs/WSL/README.md

 # WSL (Windows Subsystem Linux)

+This is part one in the documentation of my dev setup.
+Major props go out to all the resources I've used to get to this point.
+This particular guide draws heavily from [Scott Spence's](https://github.com/spences10) lovely article [Automating your Windows Subsystem Linux Setup](https://medium.freecodecamp.org/automating-your-windows-subsystem-linux-setup-df4c9a7b0e7b)

 So you do your web development on a PC and it's working just fine.
 You can run Node and NPM from your terminal and you're slinging JavaScript like a pro.
 But wait, why doesn't this work as expected?
 Oh, that's right, this isn't `bash`...

 **Windows Subsystem Linux (WSL) to the rescue!**